Basque Burnt Cheesecake

 - 2

-In a large bowl or stand mixer, beat the room-temperature cream cheese and sugar on medium speed until perfectly smooth and the sugar has dissolved.
+In a large bowl or stand mixer, beat the room-temperature cream cheese and sugar until perfectly smooth and the sugar has dissolved.

 - 3

-Add the eggs one at a time, beating each into the mixture thoroughly before adding the next to ensure a silky emulsion.
+Add the eggs one at a time, beating on medium speed until fully incorporated before adding the next.

 - 4

-Reduce the mixer speed to low and slowly pour in the heavy cream, vanilla extract, and salt, mixing until just combined.
+Slowly pour in the heavy cream, vanilla extract, and salt, mixing on low speed until the batter is homogeneous.

 - 5

-Sift the flour over the batter and gently fold it in with a spatula or whisk until no lumps remain, being careful not to over-aerate the batter.
+Sift the flour over the batter and gently fold it in with a spatula or whisk until no lumps remain.

 - 6